-Who knew that you could make mistakes with the use of the Subject: field, right?
-But if you think about it every little effort your make, or don’t make, will enhance or detrack from your business communications.
+Who knew that you could make mistakes with the use of the Subject: field.
+But if you think about it every little effort your make, or don’t make, will enhance or detract from your business communications.

 Common Subject Field Mistakes

-Don’t underestimate the power of the Subject field to get the message you desire to those you want to do business with, form partnerships and build long term relationships with.
+Don’t underestimate the power of the Subject: field.
+Your Subject: is your primary means to get the message you desire to those you want to do business with, form partnerships and build long term relationships with.